 by HSA, i.e. non-PSAR authorised vaccines.

-You can apply to import unauthorised COVID-19 vaccines via this SAR if you are a licensed healthcare institution (HCI) in the private healthcare sector and the vaccines are for the use by your own doctors on patients under their care.
+You can apply to import unauthorised COVID-19 vaccines via this SAR if you are a licensed healthcare institution (HCI) in the private healthcare sector and the vaccines are for the use at your HCI by your own doctors on patients under their care.

 3.Conditions for using this SAR